neuralworm/ThemeFav/README.md

-# favoritethemes README
+# ThemeFav for VSCode

-This extension allows you to curate a list of your favorite themes and quickly switch between them (a feature vanilla VSCode lacks).
+This extension allows you to create and organize a list of your favorite themes and quickly switch between them (a feature vanilla VSCode lacks).

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:
+Add favorite themes to list via either the command pallette or sidebar activity menu.

+Management and validation utilities.

+Sort themes by a variety of means.

 \!\[feature X\]\(images/feature-x.png\)